dleovl/Bootstrap/README.md

 ### Why do applications claim I'm still jailbroken?
 Coming from a previous jailbreak, refer to #2 in the uninstallation guide in this FAQ to remove all jailbreak related files in `/var`.
 This will wipe some tweak preferences, but *greatly* assists in mitigating jailbreak detection.

-**Do not install Filza from roothide's repository in Sileo.
+**Do not install Filza from roothide's repository in Sileo as it contains a modified binary.
 Remove any Filza tweaks from Sileo.** If you've installed Filza through TrollStore, replace it with the [no URL scheme version](https://tigisoftware.com/download/Filza_NoURLScheme_4.0.0.ipa).
-Make sure you don't have Filza enabled in the App List, as this will hinder App Library and Music Library (unless you benefit from injection).
+Make sure you don't have Filza enabled in the App List, as this will hinder App Library and Music Library (unless you greatly benefit from injection, though the crash will need to be mitigated).

-If your application still whines about a jailbreak, disable injection into the application, uninstall it, and reinstall from the App Store.
+If your application still complains about the presence of a jailbreak, disable injection into the application, uninstall it, and reinstall from the App Store.

 You can report picky applications in [issue #48](https://github.com/roothide/Bootstrap/issues/48).
 Please include the link to the App Store landing page and how to reproduce the jailbreak detection warning (do you need to login? do you need to press any buttons?)